abyyswalkers banner.jpg

 The game board features tile slots for combat units, a deck for drawing cards, and a visible graveyard for used cards.
 Units belong to one of three classes: Corporeal, Intellectual, or Ethereal, each with unique strengths and weaknesses.
 Slots can have attack or defense towers to increase damage dealt or withstand more damage.
 Barriers can also be placed on slots, preventing the opponent from placing units there and blocking attacks by interfering with the target's vision.

-During gameplay, players start with 1 Action Point (AP) and gain an additional point each round, up to a maximum of 10.
+During gameplay, players start with 1 Energy and gain an additional point each round, up to a maximum of 10.
 APs are used to play cards and execute moves.
-Units, represented by cards, display vital stats such as AP cost, attack, defense, and class affiliation, along with effects and directional arrows indicating attack angles.
+Unused energy is then converted to "Stamina" points which can be used on the next round and will be used first instead of energy for actions like moving your units.
+Units, represented by cards, display vital stats such as energy cost, attack, defense, and class affiliation, along with effects and directional arrows indicating attack angles.

 Units can gain various effect icons like Guardian, Wrath, and Swift, which influence behavior and combat outcomes.
 Interactions are classified as Contested or Uncontested based on proximity and arrow alignment, affecting attack possibilities and strategic positioning.
 The game uses automatic advantage and disadvantage rolls during unit interactions, canceling each other out when applicable.
 "Boom" cards have diverse effects, from health boosts to board-clearing abilities.
 Visual cues indicate available attacks, enhancing strategic decision-making during gameplay.